niloysh/testbed-automator/labs/lab1/README.md

 # Lab 1: Kubernetes Basics

-In this lab, you will learn how to deploy containers, work with namespaces, set up services, use ConfigMaps, and create deployments in Kubernetes.
+In this lab, you will learn how to deploy containers, work with namespaces, set up services, use configmaps, and create deployments in Kubernetes.

-These skills will prepare you for deploying and managing applications, including those used in our 5G core network deployment.
+These skills will prepare you for deploying and managing applications, including the network functions (NFs) used in our 5G core network deployment.

 ---
 # Deploy a simple Container